 Cook for 25 minutes or until done.
 Do not stir the rice after it’s covered.
 Fluff with a fork and serve.

 What can you do with plain white rice?
 Here are a few ideas:

-- Combine rice with other ingredients and completely transform it, like in this bacon and eggs fried rice.
+- Combine rice with other ingredients and completely transform it, like in this bacon fried rice.

 - Serve rice in soup.
 If you need a little inspiration, try this Cuban-style beef soup.